About the course

 Your class-based learning is complemented through a comprehensive professional development programme led in partnership with Leeds Trinity University.
 This programme will be delivered by experienced teachers with current and relevant curriculum expertise.
 Almost all of the professional development programme is delivered within school so trainees can see how the theory is delivered within a classroom and school setting.

-St. Patricks works in close partnership with its partner schools: Christ the King, Thornaby; St Therese of Lisieux, Ingleby Barwick and St Joseph’s Billingham.
+St. Patricks works in close partnership with its partner schools: Christ the King, Thornaby; St Therese of Lisieux, Ingleby Barwick; St Augustine's in Coulby Newham and St Alphonsus, Middlesbrough.
 This partnership’s role is to support trainees so they gain the experience, skills and knowledge to become highly effective classroom practitioners.
 You will be based in tow of these schools during your training.

 Our role is simple: to support and help our trainees so they can enter the teaching profession well prepared.
 Being a successful teacher can be challenging, but the rewards are immense.
 Our ultimate aim is to nurture and develop our next generation of teachers so they bring positive outcomes to our schools and to the children and families they serve